rpsft/etlbox/ETLBoxDocu/articles/examples/example_basics.md

 dest.Wait();
 ```

-Finlly, we check if the data was successfully loaded into the table and write it into the console output.
+Finally, we check if the data was successfully loaded into the table and write it into the console output.
 We use the SQLTask for this and write the result into the output.

 ```C#